chenzhiwei/linux/rime/README.md

 Avoid period with double-space: `System -> Keyboard -> Text -> unselect Add period with double-space`

-## Special for wubi86.dict.yaml
+## Special for wubi86.jidian.dict.yaml

-We use Wubi for simplified Chinese words, but there are some traditional Chinese words in the default library, so we need to use `wubi86.dict.yaml` to replace the default library.
+We use Wubi for simplified Chinese words, but there are some traditional Chinese words in the default library, so we need to use `wubi86.jidian.dict.yaml` to replace the default library.

-Put this file to `$RIME_HOME/wubi86.dict.yaml` and deploy Rime.

 Details: https://github.com/rime/rime-wubi/pull/3